nighres/nighres/doc/_build/html/_sources/auto_examples/example_sampling_t1_on_layers.rst.txt

                                                             output_dir=out_dir)

-.. note:: in Nighres, functions that have several outputs return a dictionary storing the different outputs.
+.. tip:: in Nighres, functions that have several outputs return a dictionary storing the different outputs.
 You can find the keys in the docstring or list them like this: